Chief Administrative Officer

 Project Management Office

-In addition to each of these departments, Conservation Halton also includes a Project Management Office, which resides under the Office of the CAO.
+In addition to each of these departments, Conservation Halton also includes a Project Management Office, which resides under Corporate Services.
 This department provides ownership, management and support to projects in areas of focus such as Restoration, Conservation, Infrastructure, Assets, Facilities and Greenspace as a corporate service to other departments.
 The Project Management Office is a place to define and maintain project management standards, including project planning, communication and execution tools to guide and document project progress, corporate memory and lessons learned.